 - Defeating the Undefeatable: Staal introduces himself as "Staal the Undefeated."
 The Doctor comments on the nickname's lack of foresight, pointing out that if he was defeated, he would have to be called "Staal the Not-Quite-So-Undefeated-Anymore-But-Never-Mind."

-- Ditto Aliens: Though there are minor differences between Staal and Skorr, despite them being clones.
-Like Luke Rattigan's reaction when Skorr removes his helmet:
+- Ditto Aliens: Staal and Skorr,them being clones, have only minor differences.
+Check Luke Rattigan's reaction when Skorr removes his helmet:

 Luke Rattigan: How... do you tell each other apart?

 General Staal: We say the same of humans.

 - Every Car Is a Pinto: Subverted when the ATMOS in the Land Rover suffers from the Logic Bomb, the Doctor and Ross Jenkins run for cover... then the sat nav system fizzles and sparks a little bit.